Ale888elA/Pi-Hole-VPN-gateway/README.md

 sudo chmod 644 ~/.ssh/authorized_keys
 sudo chown userID:userID ~/.ssh/authorized_keys
 ```
-you need to repeat the steps regarding token creation, copy public key to the RPI and add it to authorized_key file procedures from all the PCs and laptops you wish to grant SSH token access to your RPI; you can also remove the public key file:
+you need to repeat the steps regarding key token creation, copy public key to the RPI and add it to authorized_key file procedures from all the PCs and laptops you wish to grant SSH key token access to your RPI;
+you can also remove the public key file:
 ```bash
 rm /home/userID/tokenname_rsa.pub
 ```
-now you need to edit the SSH configuration file to inhibit access via password:
+after all PCs and laptops keys has been added, you need to edit the SSH configuration file to inhibit access via password:
 ```bash
 sudo nano /etc/ssh/sshd_config
 ```
-look for the line “PasswordAuthentication”, if is commented with (#) symbol uncomment it and set bolean value to “no”.
-Save file and exit nano editor (CTRL + O, ENTER, CTRL + X).<br>
+look for the line **PasswordAuthentication**, if is commented with **#** symbol uncomment it and set bolean value to **“no”**.
+Save file and exit nano editor (CTRL+O, ENTER, CTRL+X).
-After rebooting the RPI you will need the security token to access the RPI via SSH:
+After rebooting the RPI you will need to call the security key token to access the RPI via SSH:
 ```bash
 ssh -i /home/client_userID/.ssh/tokenname_rsa userID@RPI_static_IP
 ```
-SSH security tokens can be also generated from MacOS, Windows and other operating systems, I’ll leave you the pleasure to do a simple internet research to get this knowledge.
+SSH security key tokens can be also generated from MacOS, Windows and other operating systems, I’ll leave you the pleasure to do a simple web search to get this knowledge.